-(The first pair of tattooed leather jeans I made was way back in the late 1990’s – for Sully Erna, the Lead singer of Godsmack – I did a bunch of their leather and mixed media pieces for this video and their following tour, including that sexy collaged suede shirt!)
+(The first pair of tattooed leather jeans I made was way back in the late 1990s – for Sully Erna, the Lead singer of Godsmack – I did a bunch of their leather and mixed media pieces for this video and their following tour, including that sexy collaged suede shirt!)

 Royce is a very nice mid-weight range hide.
-Substantial, but nicely supple and breaks in quickly.
+Substantial but nicely supple and breaks in quickly.
 It’s also very easy to care for and only gets better and better with wear.

-For the inlay we used a chocolate brown shade of the same leather, rather than going for a high contrast black, we wanted something a little subtler for these jeans.
+For the inlay, we used a chocolate brown shade of the same leather; rather than going for a high-contrast black, we wanted something a little subtler for these jeans.

-In one image you’ll see an attachment that is common for hand-guided western stitching like you see on boots.
+In one image, you’ll see an attachment that is common for hand-guided western stitching like you see on boots.
 We use this attachment depending on the leather – see the little indentations?
-It won’t work on all leathers – but it’s a very handy option for the right leathers, like this one where the indentations disappear a little while after stitching.
+It won’t work on all leathers – but it’s a very handy option for the right leathers, like this one, where the indentations disappear a little while after stitching.
 Plus – it’s fun to freehand!